Nervosys/Botnix/botnix/README.md

 ## Testing changes

-You can add new module to your Botnix configuration file (usually it’s `/etc/nixos/configuration.nix`).
-And do `sudo nixos-rebuild test -I nixpkgs=<path to your local nixpkgs folder> --fast`.
+You can add new module to your Botnix configuration file (usually it’s `/etc/botnix/configuration.nix`).
+And do `sudo botnix-rebuild test -I botpkgs=<path to your local botpkgs folder> --fast`.

 ## Commit conventions